 On June 12, 2015, the Board of Trustees (the "Board") announced that it is conducting a comprehensive review of strategic alternatives available to best enhance the long-term interests of Granite and all of its stakeholders.
-The Trust has retained external financial and legal advisors to assist it in the review process.
-There can be no assurance that the Board's process will result in any specific action, and Granite does not intend to disclose further developments unless and until the Board approves a specific action or otherwise concludes the review of strategic alternatives.
+The review process is continuing and there can be no assurance that the Board's process will result in any specific action, nor does Granite intend to disclose further developments unless and until the Board approves a specific action or otherwise concludes its review.